Skip to main content

 TBAC Policies

-Policies control which agents can invoke which tools on which callees.
-They support wildcards (*) for flexible rules:
+Policies control which agents can invoke which tools on which callees, with support for wildcards:

 The most specific matching policy wins.
 At the same specificity level, deny overrides allow.